NVlabs/rcm/README.md

 This codebase is built on top of [Cosmos-Predict2](https://github.com/nvidia-cosmos/cosmos-predict2).
 Please follow its environment setup instructions.

 ## Inference

-An example inference script for rCM on Wan2.1 T2V models:
+This is an unofficial but faithfully reproduced rCM model with Wan, available at [rcm-Wan · Hugging Face](https://huggingface.co/worstcoder/rcm-Wan).
+Below is an example inference script for running rCM on T2V:

 ```bash
 # Basic usage: